-Position Please explain of individual Chief Under the chairmanship of the Chief Executive Officer, the members of the Executive Committee have the overall responsibility for sustainability and decide on the strategy and targets.
+Position of Responsibilities for forest-related issues individual or committee Chief Under the chairmanship of the Chief Executive Officer, the members of the Executive Committee have the overall responsibility for sustainability and decide on the strategy and targets.
 An important Executive part of the sustainability agenda of Corbion is 'responsible sourcing'.
 This covers the sourcing of raw materials such as Soy and Palm Oil in a responsible fashion.
 The Executive Committee shares Officer responsibility for developing objectives and the strategy, determining the risk profile, and implementing strategic and operational policies including, but not limited to, responsible sourcing.
-Corbion's (CEO) CEO decided to include a target to be 100% deforestation-free by 2025 in our recently (2020) announced Advance 2025 strategy.
+Corbion's (CEO) CEO decided to include a target to be 100% deforestation-free by 2025 in our recently announced Advance 2025 strategy.